-Even as you break a sweat trekking along winding pathways and climbing steep flights of stairs, Vancouver Island hiking in Tofino and Ucluelet feels more like a meditative journey than an arduous workout.
+Even as you break a sweat trekking along winding pathways and climbing steep flights of stairs, Vancouver Island hiking trails in Tofino and Ucluelet feel more like a meditative journey than an arduous workout.

-Calming and healing, the trails offer some of the best hikes in BC.
+Calming and healing, they offer some of the best hikes in BC.
 They’re treasures of nature, where you’ll feel the inescapable yearning to reconnect with both your inner self and the world.
 There’s no need to force it.
 It just happens.

 You can start with one — or, better yet, both — of these trails:

 Located in Tofino on the north end of the Pacific Rim National Park and north of Long Beach, this 2 km path takes hikers through a spectacular old-growth forest of moss-covered cedar and hemlock trees.

 The purifying properties of the moist, cool air will leave you worshipping the rainforest because you’ll come to understand its profound significance to our ecosystem and our health.
 Rainforests are the “lungs of the earth”, responsible for producing the clean oxygen so vital to our well-being.

 Wooden boardwalks and long flights of stairs that both ascend and descend through valleys and across gentle streams eventually open onto an enchanting, secluded beach.

 During low tide, you can take your chances by making your way to the rocky outcrop, but be warned: a sudden change in the tide can leave you stranded on the tiny island.